Weed Withdrawal Insomnia: Why You Can't Sleep and What Actually Helps

 Key Takeaways

-• Weed withdrawal insomnia affects up to 76% of people quitting regular cannabis use and is the single most common sleep-related withdrawal symptom
+- Weed withdrawal insomnia hits most people who quit regular cannabis use — it is the single most common sleep-related withdrawal symptom

-• THC was artificially shortcutting your brain's natural sleep onset process, and now your brain has to relearn how to fall asleep on its own
+- THC was taking a shortcut past your brain's natural sleep process, so now your brain has to relearn how to fall asleep on its own

-• Insomnia is worst during weeks one and two, improves noticeably by week three, and typically resolves within 30 to 45 days
+- Insomnia is worst during weeks one and two, gets noticeably better by week three, and usually resolves within 30 to 45 days

-• REM rebound makes sleep feel unrestful even on nights when you do manage to sleep
+- REM rebound can make sleep feel unrestful even on nights when you do manage to fall asleep

-• CBT-I (cognitive behavioral therapy for insomnia) is the gold-standard treatment and is more effective than sleep medication for long-term outcomes
+- A method called CBT-I (cognitive behavioral therapy for insomnia) is the gold-standard treatment and works better than sleep medication for long-term results

 Why THC-Dependent Sleep Falls Apart When You Quit